Bitcoin Cycle Analysis 2026: Current Phase & Outlook

 See which cycle periods are statistically significant in Bitcoin data — run a free analysis with our robust cycle detection software.

-The Hurst exponent provides a different lens on Bitcoin's current state.
+The Hurst exponent provides a different lens.
 Rather than asking "when is the peak," it asks: "is Bitcoin still trending or is the regime changing?"

-A rolling Hurst exponent calculated over a 200-day window provides a real-time gauge of regime health.
-When this reading drops below 0.55 after an extended trending period, it warrants attention — the data is suggesting that momentum may be fading, even if price has not yet peaked.
+A rolling Hurst exponent calculated over a 150-200 day window provides a real-time gauge of regime health.
+When this reading drops below 0.55 after an extended trending period, it warrants attention.
+The data is suggesting that momentum is fading, even if price has not yet peaked.

 This is where regime analysis adds value beyond simple halving-date counting.
 The halving template says "the peak comes 12-18 months after the halving."
 The Hurst exponent says "here is whether the trending regime is still intact right now, regardless of the calendar."